tedmoyses/glomr-lib/README.md

 Glomr is yet another static site builder and has the following features:
 * Pure PHP implementation, no other runtimes or binary dependencies
 * Lightweight
-* Extensible - easy to add new Builders for other template langues or content types
+* Extensible - easy to add new Builders for other template languages or content types
 * Natively uses [Blade](http://laravel.com/docs/5.6/blade) - the templating system from [Laravel](https://laravel.com/)

 ### instalation: